vitest-dev/vitest/docs/advanced/metadata.md

 ```

 ::: warning
-Vitest can send several tasks at the same time if several tests finished in a short period of time.
+Vitest can send several tasks at the same time if several tests are completed in a short period of time.
 :::

 ::: danger BEWARE